Rohith04MVK/AI-Art-Generator/README.md

 ## Overview

-### Simple Art style transferer.
+### Simple Art style transferer

-#### You give a style image and the model learns the features and transfers it to the content image.
+#### You give a style image and the model learns the features and transfers it to the content image

 #### Best recommended to run with a GPU for fastest result